Florida Baptist Academy

-The 1916 catalog for Florida Baptist Academy shows that enrollment at the school has increased to 556—including 34 theological students.
-Male students—called cadets—undergo military training and wear the uniforms.
-Female students now wear a school uniform—including an Oxford cap.
-The school has organized a band and offers a “high quality” quartet to perform at functions.
-Students have two literary societies—Shaw and Steven’s—that meet twice monthly.
-They also have chapters of the YMCA and the Baptist Young People’s Union.
+The 1916 catalog for Florida Baptist Academy shows that enrollment at the school had increased to 556—including 34 theological students.
+Male students—called cadets—underwent military training and wore the uniforms.
+Female students now wore a school uniform—including an Oxford cap.
+The school had organized a band and offered a “high quality” quartet to perform at functions.
+Students had two literary societies—Shaw and Steven’s—that meet twice monthly.
+They also have chapters of the Y.M.C.A. and the Baptist Young People’s Union.

 In 1918 the school moved to St. Augustine, and there took the name Florida Normal and Industrial Institute.
 In 1931 Florida Normal and Industrial Institute became a junior college, dropping the elementary grades.
 At that time enrollment settled in at just under 200 students.
 But with the college-level classes, student organizations increased, including subject matter groups such as a French Club, a Science Club, a Dramatics Club, and a Pedagogical Club.
 Musical activities increased with a chorus and a glee club.